Areas of Practice

 Hazardous Materials Transportation:

 Mr. Coburn regularly advises clients on matters pertaining to the transportation of hazardous materials, including compliance with the US Department of Transportation hazardous materials regulations.
 He has worked on the preparation of regulatory exemption applications addressed to the Department and has participated in rulemaking proceedings on behalf of several clients.
 Mr. Coburn also has represented surface and air carriers, as well as shippers, in administrative enforcement proceedings arising from the transportation of hazardous materials.

-Mr. Coburn handles all types of regulatory proceedings before the Department of Transportation and Federal Aviation Administration.
+Mr. Coburn handles all types of regulatory proceedings before the US Department of Transportation and Federal Aviation Administration.
 His DOT experience encompasses contested international route proceedings, airline citizenship issues, exemption and permit applications, charter operations and code sharing and wet leasing issues.
 At the FAA, he has represented clients in matters involving drug/alcohol testing of aviation workers, the carriage of hazardous materials, aircraft noise rules, and security issues, among many others.
 Mr. Coburn also counsels a large computer reservations system on regulatory and commercial matters.